Updated: Jul 18

-I understand that sometimes life gets in the way of allowing these 3 parts to work in harmony but insomnia becomes a lot easier to manage and reverse when you understand that you have the ability to make this work.
+I understand that sometimes life gets in the way of allowing these 3 parts to work in harmony but sleep is a much simpler and more approachable when the sleep clock and melatonin are managed appropriately.

 Have Great Sleep! - Derek